Wireless Network Testing

 Based on the Institute of Electrical and Electronics Engineers (IEEE) 802.11 wireless networking standards, Wi-Fi wireless networks have inherent risks due to their shared physical medium: electromagnetic waves.
 These networks provide organizations better usability and allow employees or guests to roam throughout the physical location and remain connected.
 However, Wi-Fi technologies also impose risks to an organization.
 Risks can come from improperly secured infrastructure, rogue access points, and wireless clients themselves.

+MAC filtering, WEP encryption, and pre-shared keys are no longer effective defensive measures to protect clients using the wireless network and their information.
+Most of these measures can be bypassed or broken within minutes, exposing the internal infrastructure.
 DJPaA will conduct configuration reviews, technical testing, and scanning for rogue access point detection.
 For Payment Card Industry (PCI) data environments covered within scope, this testing may be used to satisfy relevant Data Security Standard requirements.
 We will passively monitor the wireless network to determine weaknesses first, and then, if necessary, actively attack the network to gain access by breaking encryption keys or bypassing other security measures.
-Results of the test may include, as appropriate:

 • Wi-Fi signal leakage security design flaws